Why do moms have to choose formula feed over breastfeed?

 Looking at the bigger picture – despite all the breastmilk benefits, breastfeeding is not easy for every mom.
 But, rest assured, the first couple of weeks are by no means representing your whole breastfeeding journey.

 Millions of mothers have been able to breastfeed their babies successfully for centuries.

-We face anxiety sometimes when we fear to do something, or we are scared of facing the situation.
-It could have many other reasons, but ideally, you have to try to get over with stressed-out feelings.
+We face anxiety sometimes when we fear doing something, or we are scared of facing the situation.
+It could have many other reasons, but you have to try to get over stressed-out feelings.

 Let me tell you, stress is the number one killer of milk supply, the more stressed out you are the lesser will be the supply.

 Stacey is a certified Lactation educator.
 She has a very popular online breastfeeding class that every mom who is anxious about breastfeeding should take it.

 Every Mom should try to nurse her baby so she would not have any regret of not trying.

 There are chances that you might like the natural way of feeding your baby, and after that, if you are not comfortable and feel more stressed and upset due to all that hardwood, pain, middle of the night frequent waking, so and so forth, you have an option to switch to formula.

 10. When you feel you are not emotionally, physically or mentally ready

 Unfortunately, everyone at the hospital wants to impose their decision on you, as they want the best feed for the newborn and encourage moms to nurse.
 That way, you may experience skin-to-skin with your baby that impact positively on milk supply.